RDiGregorio/automotive-reservation/README.md

 reservations over the phone in a single step, as well endpoints for updating the customer, vehicle, and reservation information.
 Reservations are not allowed to overlap.

+I considered preventing reservations for dates that have already passed, but quite often information can be entered into a computer after the fact and back dated, so I'm being cautiously optimistic about that not being a requirement.

-**It is meant to be run in a secure environment, such as on a VPN, as no security has been implemented.**
+**This application is meant to be run in a secure environment, such as on a VPN, as no security has been implemented.**

 # USAGE